Home » Engineering » automobile engineering » Exploring the Components of an Engine

 Figure 9

 Double overhead camshafts (DOHC) are driven by a variety of methods.
-Figure 10.shows a DOHC V-6 engine using a single timing belt to drive all the four camshafts, two for intake values and two for exhaust valves.
+Below Figure shows a DOHC V-6 engine using a single timing belt to drive all the four camshafts, two for intake values and two for exhaust valves.
 In most of the V-type engines the intake camshafts are towards the inner side and exhaust camshafts are towards the outer side of the engine.

 Figure 10